Singularity resolution from polymer quantum matter: s:0 The dynamic

 To examine more closely the issue of the singularity resolution we also analyzed the expectation values of the operator corresponding to the spacetime Ricci scalar.
 The quantum trajectory is presented in Fig.\;\ref{f:1}.
 The measurements are independent of the overall sign of $p_{\phi}^{\star}$, thus only the case $p_{\phi}^{\star}>0$ has been plotted.
 We see that the spacetime curvature remains finite for all $v$.
 This confirms the analytical result of \eref{e:sprho} and, thus, implies the global boundedness of the spectrum of the Ricci scalar operator once $\mu_v$ is fixed via \eref{e:15}.
 One can thus conclude that the big bang singularity is resolved.

-Finally, in Figs.\;\ref{f:2} and \ref{f:3} the fluctuations of the scalar field and polymer momentum operator are depicted.
-They both quickly approach a constant value (for the presented example approximately equal to $2^{-1/2}$ for both quantum fluctuations) as $|v|$ increases, which is the value expected for a Gaussian with $w=1$.
+Finally, in Figs.\;\ref{f:2} and \ref{f:3} the fluctuations of the scalar field and polymer momentum operator are depicted, respectively.
+They both quickly approach $(1/2)^{1/2}$ as $|v|$ increases, which is the value expected for a Gaussian with $w=1$.
 This confirms the semiclassical nature of the state for $|v|\sim v^{\star}$.
-What is interesting in the near-singularity region is the fact that the fluctuations of the scalar field operator are in fact decreasing for $|v|\to0$.
+What is interesting in the near-singularity region is the fact that the fluctuations of the scalar field operator are in fact decreasing for $|v|\to 0$.
 This may happen because the state gets ``squeezed'' towards the origin in order to ``fit through'' the point $v=0$.
 This however requires a more detailed analysis of the nature of the state there, which may be the subject of a subsequent investigation.